Camping in Cape Tribulation

 Lace monitors (goannas) are often seen patrolling the camping area for food scraps.
 Do not feed these or any other native animals and keep food and rubbish secure on the goanna poles provided.
 Feeding wildlife can cause unnatural population increases, illness and aggressive behaviour.

-Pitch a tent beneath the forest canopy at Cape Tribulation's only national park camping area, near beautiful Noah Beach.
+Located near beautiful Noah Beach, pitch a tent beneath the forest canopy at the only national park camping area in Daintree National Park (CYPAL).

 - Tent camping